Nominate your favorite nurse

 The whole Telegram office is preparing for the publication.

-“We are very excited to be highlighting the great nurses in the Columbus Area,” said Carrie Colburn, publisher of The Columbus Telegram.
+“We are very excited to be highlighting the great nurses in the Columbus Area,” said Carrie Colburn, publisher of The Schuyler Sun/ The Columbus Telegram/ Banner-Press.
 “We have all been impacted by a great nurse at one point or another so it is very rewarding to spend some time focusing on all the care and compassion they bring to the community through this project.”

 For more information about the publication, visit the Telegram website listed above, or call the office at 402-564-2741.